RomanKotov/cctv/README.md

 - motion sensor, like HC-SR501.
 You can replace it with a simple pushbutton, or emulate using `CCTV_EMULATE_MOTION_SENSOR` environment variable.

 ## Environment variables
+- `CCTV_SERVER_NAME` - Elixir server name.
+It is used to connect to remote application (default "cctv").
 - `CCTV_CLEAN_INTERVAL` - Time in milliseconds between cleaning recordings (default "60000")
 - `CCTV_CLEAN_THRESHOLD` - Threshold in percent of disk space.
 System will not delete old recordings until threshold is reached (default "90").
 - `CCTV_STREAM_END_DELAY` - Time in milliseconds to keep streaming after the motion stopped (default "60000").